 Yes, you can go strawberry picking (and blueberry, and raspberry) at farms near NYC in Summer 2020.
 Is it different this season, as states slowly re-open with COVID-19 safety measures in place?
 You betcha.
 Policies and precautions vary from place to place—appointment only, adjusted schedules and capacity, hand sanitizing stations, etc.—but you can pick berries, and in some cases, even flowers!
 Check business social feeds for updates, and don’t forget your masks!
 Read on for our Summer 2020 NYC area berry picking picks!

 For Berries with a Side of Blooms: Patty’s Berries & Bunches

-This 40-acre Long Island farm is filled with over 24 different types of berries throughout the summer and early fall.
-For $5, pickers gain entry to the berry patch and a container to fill; you can also buy pre-picked berries at the farm stand.
+This 40-acre Long Island farm is filled with over 24 different types of berries throughout the summer and early fall, and picking is happening with COVID-19 precautions in place.
+For $7 per person, pickers gain entry to the berry patch and a quart container to fill; you can also buy pre-picked berries at the farm stand.
 Patty's "bunches" are flowers, which are sold pre-picked and include blossoms such as sunflowers, dahlias and zinnias.
 The farm also features an "Ice Cream Patch", where visitors can buy scoops of seasonal flavors like "sugar snap pea" and "blackberry sage", which are made with fresh ingredients grown on site.
-(For more kid-friendly fun, head across the road to Harbes Family Farm, where you'll find tons of attractions at it's Barn Yard Adventure.
-Think petting zoos, a hedge maze, pig races, singing hayrides, a spots zone, and more!)

 Distance from NYC: 1 hour, 40 mins